bamcis-io/AWSPriceListReservedInstanceHelper/README.md

 # BAMCIS AWS Price List Reserved Instance Helper

-This application parses the price list API content for Amazon EC2, RDS, and ElastiCache.
+This application parses the price list API content for Amazon EC2, RDS, ElastiCache, Elasticsearch, Redshift, and DynamoDB.
 It retrieves the pricing terms that are relevant to Reserved Instance purchases for each of those services and stores them in S3 so that they can be queried through tools like Athena or EMR.

 ## Table of Contents
 - [Usage](#usage)